Bradish Johnson

-Bradish Johnson (April 22, 1811 – November 3, 1892) was an American industrialist.
+Bradish Johnson (April 22, 1811 – November 3, 1892) was an American industrialist and slave owner.
 He owned plantations and sugar refineries in Louisiana and a large distillery in New York City.
-In 1858 his distillery was at the heart of a scandal when an exposé in a weekly magazine accused it (and other distilleries) of producing altered and unsafe milk, called "swill milk", for sale to the public.
+In 1858, his distillery was at the heart of a scandal when an exposé in a weekly magazine accused it (and other distilleries) of producing altered and unsafe milk, called "swill milk", for sale to the public.
 The swill milk scandal helped to create the demand for consumer protection laws in the United States.

 Early life and education

 Bradish Johnson's father, William M. Johnson, was a sea captain from Nova Scotia.
-In 1795 he purchased land in Plaquemines Parish, Louisiana, along with a partner from Salem, Massachusetts named George Bradish.
+In 1795, he purchased land in Plaquemines Parish, Louisiana, along with a partner from Salem, Massachusetts named George Bradish.
 The partners built a sugar plantation there called "Magnolia", where they settled and began to produce sugar.
 In the 1830s, William Johnson moved his family to a new plantation four miles further up the Mississippi River, in Pointe à la Hache, Louisiana.
 He named his new plantation "Woodland".

 Bradish Johnson, born in 1811, was the third of four sons.
 He was named after his father's business partner, George Bradish.
 By 1820, Captain William Johnson had also begun purchasing property on the West side of Manhattan and had gone into the distillery and sugar refining business in New York.
 Bradish Johnson, who was born in Louisiana, attended Columbia College in New York City, graduating in the class of 1831.
+He then studied law and was admitted to the bar.
+When his father became ill, he abandoned the legal profession to enter the family business.